minjaelee225/Dungeon/README.md

 2) Check for differences: git diff If there are conflicts between the branches, the files affected will be shown.
 3) Commit as usual: git commit -a
 4) You can now delete your branch: git branch -d "YOUR BRANCH NAME"

+# Summary
+Traverse through a dungeon filled with evil slimes while playing as the hero Nyan to take down the Evil Hydra.